Cane Corso Diseases: Typical Diseases – An Overview

 Hip dysplasia (HD)

 Hip dysplasia is a malformation of the hip joint that is common in many large dog breeds, including the Cane Corso.
-This genetic condition causes the femur to not fit properly into the hip socket, resulting in pain and lameness.
+This genetic condition causes the thigh bone to not fit properly into the hip socket, resulting in pain and lameness.

 Symptoms: